DinoChiesa/dotnet-xslt-service/README.md

 ## Purpose

 Performing XSLT within C# is not rocket science.
+A minimal web API is also not rocket science.
 Why does this example exist?

+The goal is to illustrate the use of a combination of technologies all together.
+This example is novel because it combines these elements:
+- a .NET minimal Web API
+- performing XSLT
+- which itself references a separate C# class
+- which uses a business rules engine
+- running as a Cloud Run service in Google Cloud

 I began exploring this after connecting with several different companies who observed that they were performing XSLT using a different engine, which was